AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 # Run

-Now you can call run, it won't do much just render the snake, but from here we can start implement the different features or the game.
+Now you can call run, it won't do much just render the snake, but from here we can start implementing the different features of the game.

 ```js
 // src/index.js